This Dividend Discount Model Tells Us The Value Of 5 Dividend Stocks

 - My desired annual return on investment – 10%

 With these assumptions, the dividend growth model formula tells us the fair value of Pepsi stock to be $146 per share.
-It’s another good value.
-Pepsi trades around 130 bucks per share.
+Once again, roughly fair value based on where the stock has been trading.

 Read more: Pepsi dividend review and stock analysis